ubuntu-mate/ubuntu-mate.org/pages/faq.md

 No. This is one of those programs that is specifically designed by Apple *NOT* to run on Linux.
-Although macOS has its roots in the same UNIX philosphy as Linux, macOS is not the same as Linux, and applications written for Apple's operating system do not automatically run on Linux.
+Although macOS has its roots in the same UNIX philosophy as Linux, macOS is not the same as Linux, and applications written for Apple's operating system do not automatically run on Linux.
 However Spotify is available for Ubuntu MATE and there are plenty of alternative media players that will play music, create